EverydayHealthLogo

 Who is Dr. Lewis, Ophthalmologist in Tucson, AZ?

 Dr. Richard Lewis, MD is an Ophthalmologist, who primarily practices in Tucson, AZ.
-He has been practicing for over 32 years and is board certified by the American Board of Ophthalmology.
+He has been practicing for over 32 years and is board certified.
 Dr. Lewis graduated from Oregon Health & Science University School of Medicine.
 Dr. Lewis is fluent in English, Persian, and Spanish, and is currently seeing new patients.
 Dr. Lewis’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Lewis’s office at (520) 293-6740.

 Where did Dr. Lewis go to medical school and complete their residency?